nrwl/nx/docs/angular/migration/migration-angularjs.md

 Now, go through each component of the application and make this change.
 To make sure that you’ve really modified every component correctly, delete the template cache file (`config/app.templates.js`) that gulp generated earlier.

 > In an example like this, it’s easy enough to make this kind of change by hand.
 In a larger codebase, doing this manually could be very time-intensive.
-You’ll want to look into an automated tool to do this for you, such as js-codemod or schematics.
+You’ll want to look into an automated tool to do this for you, such as js-codemod or generators.

 Run the application the same way as before: